 If the pros and cons above have persuaded you to start a SIMPLE IRA for your business, then you’re in luck – setup is typically hassle-free and affordable.
 Here’s how to get started:

 - Complete IRS Form 5305-SIMPLE.
-Although SIMPLE IRAs have no official filing requirements, you may find it useful to complete this form.
-Alternatively, your SIMPLE IRA provider may fill it out for you, since this form officially designates your provider.
+Although SIMPLE IRAs have no official filing requirements, completing this form may be helpful.
+Alternatively, your SIMPLE IRA provider may fill it out because this form officially designates your provider.

 - Educate your employees on your SIMPLE IRA.
 During your SIMPLE IRA setup, tell your employees about the IRA and explain how their accounts will work.
 Employees who choose to participate can set the withholdings from their paychecks to fund their accounts and choose the assets into which they want their money invested.